-If you have questions about the nominations process, please contact Connie Bach at: nominations@qualityforum.org.
+If you have questions about the nominations process, please contact Connie Bach at 202-783-1300 or nominations@qualityforum.org.

-If you have questions about MAP, please contact: measureapplications@qualityforum.org.
+If you have questions about MAP, please contact Erin O'Rourke at 202-783-1300 or measureapplications@qualityforum.org.

 Appendix A: MAP Background